djeada/Coding-Interviews/README.md

 ---

+## Testing

+Our testing workflow runs automatically on every push and pull request, giving you peace of mind that your code is continuously checked.
+It starts by checking out your repository and then smartly separates your source files into two groups: one for library code (files without a main function) and one for tests (files with a main function).
+The library files get compiled into object files and are bundled into a static library, while your test files are compiled and linked against this library.

+Once the test executables are built, each one is run with a 90-second timeout to catch any potential issues early on.
+If a test fails or takes too long, the workflow stops and lets you know right away, making it easy to pinpoint and fix problems.
+This human-friendly process ensures that every update you make is both compiled correctly and behaves as expected, keeping your development smooth and reliable.

+---

 ## Contributing

 Feel free to open a pull request or an issue if you spot something that can be improved.
 Please remember: